Machine gun: Modern overview

-In weapons where the round seats and fires at the same time, mechanical timing is essential for operator safety, to prevent the round from firing before it is seated properly.
-Machine guns are controlled by one or more mechanical sears.
-When a sear is in place, it effectively stops the bolt at some point in its range of motion.
-Some sears stop the bolt when it is locked to the rear.
-Other sears stop the firing pin from going forward after the round is locked into the chamber.
-Almost all machine guns have a "safety" sear, which simply keeps the trigger from engaging.

 History

 Collection of old machine guns in the Međimurje County Museum (Čakovec, Croatia).
 From rear to front: Austro-Hungarian Schwarzlose M7/12, British Lewis, German MG 08.

 The first successful machine-gun designs were developed in the mid-19th century.
 The key characteristic of modern machine guns, their relatively high rate of fire and more importantly mechanical loading, first appeared in the Model 1862 Gatling gun, which was adopted by the United States Navy.
 These weapons were still powered by hand; however, this changed with Hiram Maxim's idea of harnessing recoil energy to power reloading in his Maxim machine gun.
 Dr. Gatling also experimented with electric-motor-powered models; as discussed above, this externally powered machine reloading has seen use in modern weapons as well.

-While technical use of the term "machine gun" has varied, the modern definition used by the Sporting Arms and Ammunition Manufacturers' Institute of America is "a fully automatic firearm that loads, fires and ejects continuously when the trigger is held to the rear until the ammunition is exhausted or pressure on the trigger is released".
-This definition excludes most early manually operated repeating arms the Gatling gun and such as volley guns like the Nordenfelt gun.